litoco/Docs/react/expo/README.md

 **HEADS UP:**
 <hr>

-This question and answer section an mostly from the following youtube video:\
+The following question and answer section an mostly from the following youtube video:\
 [Reference Video](https://www.youtube.com/watch?v=rIYzLhkG9TA)\
 kindly go through it for complete reference